 Keep in mind that exterior leaks are rarely caused by missing or broken rivets, bad gaskets, or hatches on the sidewalls, although people often jump to one of those conclusions.

 The owner who wrote to me also mentioned this:

 "[the dealership service center] caulked the rim and severely tightened the latch on the door to the compartment.
 It leaks a bit less, but still the compartment floor carpeting is damp or wet after a good rain.
 I can’t find any signs of a leak down the inside walls or the roof of the compartment."

 Can you understand why the dealership's repair didn't solve the problem?
 It's likely that the leak wasn't in the sealant at the edge of the compartment.
 From what we discussed above, you can guess that the leak is actually coming from somewhere much higher.

 The owner can't find signs of a leak inside because the water is probably running down between the two aluminum sheets, soaking the insulation and eventually ending up at the compartment floor.

 So my advice would be to start looking at spots above the compartment to see if there's any obvious failed sealant, cracked plastic, or broken gaskets.
 This includes checking all roof penetrations (vents, antenna, lights, etc) within 10 feet or so of the compartment.
 I'd also take a good look at the screws that attach the awning in that area, to see if the screw holes have been enlarged.

 "This is a 2006 30’ Classic with slide out."

 While not a smoking gun, slide-out trailers are notorious for weird leaks.
-If the compartment is anywhere near the slide-out, I'd be extra careful above checking the area carefully.
+If the compartment is anywhere near the slide-out, I'd be extra careful about checking the area.

 Get a pressurized leak test if the cause is not obvious